eivindlie/exprimo/README.md

 Also included are a number of optimization techniques for finding the best configuration for a given network to run on a given device graph.

+## Running the experiments

+The experiments can be run by executing the python script `exprimo/experiments.py`

 ## References
 * Addanki,  R.,  Venkatakrishnan,  S.  B.,  Gupta,  S.,  Mao,  H.,  and  Alizadeh,  M.
 (2019).
 Placeto:  Learning generalizable device placement algorithms for distributed machine learning.